 We now have updated forms; the Office of the Superintendent of Bankruptcy has recently updated some of the statutory forms that are used in making in proposals to creditors and bankruptcies.
-The updates require LITs to make further enquiries about individuals based on identity and interactions with debt consultants.
+The updates include a statistical gathering element, requiring LITs to make further enquiries about individuals based on identity and interactions with debt consultants.
 There is also an acknowledgment that the client may choose to receive services in person or by electronic means.

 Estate Information Summary: